 - Improved mood, emotional intelligence, and resilience against pain or adversity

 - Enhanced self esteem and self acceptance so reducing addictions, bad habits and emotional eating smoking drinking etc.

 - Reduced anxiety, worry, and other negative feelings that pull us down and

 - Better social skills.

-So Meditate to improve physical and mental health and emotional wellness.
+So rather than meditating for world peace, why not start Meditating to improve physical and mental health and emotional wellness.

 In order to tame the mind we should better understand how the mind works.
 So let me share this food for thought:

 It’s been suggested that conscious thought and feeling accounts for only 5% of brain activity leaving the sub-conscious proportion of our mind in a position to dominate.

 Since the subconscious mind stores a lifetime of experiences, perceptions and unknowns with all their related thoughts and feelings its likely to have a strong influence on our responses, reactions, desires and behaviours.